nayanvithanage/code_20-architecture-practice/intro.md

 if we create these architecture diagram f each application type we can get a clear idea what'sthe difference between them. then we can create projects on top of them.

+* understanding architecture and how these components connect each other first. this gives an